VIS Fall Film Series: Debra Granik, Leave No Trace

 Wednesday, November 14, 2018

-The newly-renovated James M. Stewart ’32 Theater will reopen this fall with a series of film screenings featuring award-winning guest filmmakers.
+The newly-renovated James Stewart Film Theater at 185 Nassau Street will reopen this fall with a series of film screenings featuring award-winning guest filmmakers curated by Director of the Program in Visual Arts Martha Friedman.
 All screenings in the series are free and open to the public.

 Come see Sundance Winner and Academy Award nominee writer-director Debra Granik speak about her new film Leave No Trace, starring the exceptional Ben Foster and incandescent 17-year-old newcomer, Thomasin Harcourt McKenzie.
 Leave No Trace tells the emotional story of a father and daughter living dangerously off the grid in a way that is unnerving and uncompromising yet profoundly meaningful.